2021 Ford Bronco Production Will Start In March Or April: Report

 The Ford Bronco is a hotly-anticipated model – that's a fact.
 So much so that all 3,500 First Edition models were reserved hours after the iconic SUV's launch.
 By the end of July, it has been reported that the Blue Oval has amassed a total of 230,000 Bronco reservations.
 Heaven knows what that number has gone up to at this time.

-Needless to say, this is a hefty sum to produce, and it looks like Ford will start producing the first batch of Broncos by March or April 2021 – according to a document obtained by a person named Matt C. and posted by broncoj11 of Bronco6G Forum.
+Needless to say, this is a hefty sum to produce, and it looks like Ford will start producing the first batch of Broncos by March or April 2021 – according to a leaked document obtained by a person named Matt C. and posted by user broncoj11 on Bronco6G Forum.

 Gallery: 2021 Ford Bronco Trim Levels